Economy of Kerala: Alcohol

 The government enforces state monopoly over liquor sale in the state, after the state banned foreign liquor shops, through the government owned Kerala State Beverages Corporation (KSBC).
 Every year, liquor sales have been rising and the total sales of liquor and beer during 2010-11 fiscal year was expected to be about Rs.
 67 billion.

 The government applies the highest state tax on liquor (around 247%).

 Rum and brandy are the preferred drinks in Kerala in a country where whisky outsells every other liquor.

 Taxes on alcohol was a major source of revenue for the state government, but of late, it has been showing a declining trend.
 Only 4.2% of revenues for its annual budget come from liquor sales.
 Revenues from alcohol to the state's exchequer have registered a 100% rise over the past four years.

 Liquor sales stood at 201 lakh cases worth Rs.
 11,577 crore during 2015–16, down from 220 lakh cases worth Rs.
 10,013 crore during the previous year.
 Gross sales during the first three months of 2016 were around Rs.
 4,000 crore.

 Numbers from the Kerala State Beverages Corporation analyzed by the Alcohol and Drug Information Center (AIDIC), show that alcohol consumption dropped by 20.27 per cent since April 2014, this in a market that registered an annual growth of 12 per cent to 67 per cent for the last 30 years.

 In 2018–19, the turnover from the sale of liquor in Kerala stood at over Rs 14,500 crore and the revenue earned by way of tax was in excess of Rs 12,400 crore.

+Another source of income for the Kerala Government is lotteries.
+In 2020-21, the revenue from lottery sales was Rs.4911.52 crores, resulting in a profit of Rs 472.70 crores.